CompuTec/processforce-docs/current/developer-guide/data-import/troubleshooting-ps/ps-general-issues.md

 [2029714 - Troubleshooting Integration Framework SLD DI Connection](https://launchpad.support.sap.com/#/notes/2029714)

 :::note
     Despite this SAP Note relating to Integration Framework, many DI connection issues are common, regardless of the application that uses DI API.
 :::

-## Exception: Unable to find type [CompuTec.ProcessForce.API.ProcessForceCompanyInitializator]: make sure that the assembly that contains this type is loaded.
+## Exception: Unable to find type [CompuTec.ProcessForce.API.ProcessForceCompanyInitializator]: make sure that the assembly that contains this type is loaded

 ### Reason {###reason-1}